Improve Access to Justice via ODR

 Matterhorn online dispute resolution improves access, efficiency, fairness, and customer satisfaction.

-Matterhorn online dispute resolution (ODR) is trusted by over 150 courts, mediation centers, and municipalities in 20 states and used to resolve many case types.
+Matterhorn online justice platform is trusted by over 150 courts, mediation centers, lawyers, bar associations, and municipalities in over 20 states and used to resolve many case types.

 24/7 Service Without 24/7 Staff